What Are the People Like?

 Milwaukee’s first African-American church dates back to 1869, but the city’s African-American community did not start growing rapidly until after World War I. The first Hispanics arrived in the early 1920s, when local tanneries recruited men from Mexican villages.
 Milwaukee’s economy grew rapidly between 1940 and 1980, and its metropolitan population increased 59 percent, to 1.4 million people.

 At the beginning of the 1980s, Milwaukee was one of the leading manufacturing cities in the country.
 Allis-Chalmers, Harnischfeger, Briggs & Stratton, Harley-Davidson, A.O.
 Smith, Allen-Bradley and Bucyrus-Erie had made the city famous.
-However, the local economy’s dependence on manufacturing jobs left it vulnerable to the manufacturing recession of the late 1970s and early 1980s, when tens of thousands of people lost their jobs as factories closed or moved their operations out of the state.
-Since then, Milwaukee has rebuilt its economy, this time with a diversified base and an increased emphasis on exports, which serve as a hedge against domestic downturns.
+The local economy’s dependence on manufacturing jobs left it vulnerable to the manufacturing recession of the late 1970s and early 1980s, when tens of thousands of people lost their jobs as factories closed or moved their operations out of the state.
+Since then, Milwaukee has rebuilt its economy, this time with a diversified base and an increased emphasis on exports.
 It has also become a leader in the development of e-commerce and green technologies.
 This shift to service-based industries has offered some protection against severe swings in manufacturing cycles.
-The area’s annual unemployment rate has typically outperformed the national average since 1987.
+The area’s annual unemployment rate has typically outperformed the national average for 20 years.
+For more information about our next-generation economy, please see Career Opportunities, which starts on page 30, or contact the Metropolitan Milwaukee Association of Commerce (www.mmac.org) and request a copy of the latest Navigate Business MKE.
 If you’re looking for more detailed information about the region’s colorful history, we recommend that you visit themakingofmilwaukee.com, which features video history segments assembled by noted historian John Gurda.